 Verity Christian College is grateful for the Australian Government's support of schools like ours.
-We operate wholly for Christian students and mainly for those of Pentecostal and Charismatic persuasion.
+We operate wholly for Christian students.
 We whole heartedly support and promote the principles of Australian democracy including a commitment to elected government and rule of law.
 The College is also committed to the Australian democratic values of equal rights for all before the law, freedom of religion, openness and tolerance and freedom of speech and association.